zxspeccy/TrackballScroll/README.md

 ===============
 **Allow scrolling with a trackball without scroll wheel by using a low level mouse hook.**

-Changes the behaviour of one or both X-Buttons (typically buttons 3, 4) to
+Changes the behaviour of one X-Buttons or right click button (typically buttons 2, 3, 4) to
-- Scrolling, i.e. vertical/horizontal mouse wheel events, when an X-Button is pressed and the trackball is moved vertically/horizontally
+- Scrolling, i.e. vertical/horizontal mouse wheel events, when an X/right-Button is pressed and the trackball is moved vertically/horizontally
 - Middle button click, when an X-Button is pressed and released without trackball movement

 ###### Requirements
-- A trackball or mouse with X-Buttons
+- A trackball or mouse
 - A Microsoft Windows x64 operating system with .NET 4.5.2

 This software has been tested with a *Logitech Marble Trackball*(tm) and *Microsoft Windows 10*.